-b)Celecoxib:

-a) It is equally inhibits COX-1 and COX-2;

-b)Has weak ulcerogenic effect;

-c)There is a risk of thromboembolic cardiovascular complications;

-d)Is less potent than acetylsalicylic acid for anti-inflammatory efficacy;

-e) Abnormal liver function requires correction dosing regimen.
+- a) It equally inhibits COX-1 and COX-2; - b) Has weak ulcerogenic effect; - c) There is a risk of thromboembolic cardiovascular complications; - d) Is less potent than acetylsalicylic acid for anti-inflammatory efficacy; - e) Abnormal liver function requires correction dosing regimen.

-6. Features are typical for non-steroidal anti-inflammatory drugs:
+6. Features that are typical for non-steroidal anti-inflammatory drugs:

-a)Poor tolerability;

-b)Suppression of inflammation of any nature;

-c)Combination of anti-inflammatory, analgesic and antipyretic action;

-d)Reduction of the production of endogenous glucocorticosteroids;

-e)Inhibition of cyclooxygenase activity.
+- a) Poor tolerability; - b) Suppression of inflammation of any nature; - c) Combination of anti-inflammatory, analgesic and antipyretic action; - d) Reduction of the production of endogenous glucocorticosteroids; - e) Inhibition of cyclooxygenase activity.